aniketdongre121/INST326-Final-Project/README.md

 4. Open a terminal or command prompt and navigate to the directory where you saved the file.
 5. Run the program by typing "python contact_manager.py" in the terminal and press Enter.
 6. The login window will appear, and you will be prompted to enter a username and password.
 Enter "admin" for the username and "password" for the password, then click the "Login" button.
 7. If the username and password are correct, the contact management application window will appear.
-You can use the application to add, view, and delete contacts from a database.
+You can use the application to add, view, and delete contacts from a database

+*Using Replit is also an easy way to see the output, unit tests, etc

 # How to Use and Interpret the Program
 To use the program, you first need to run it in a Python environment.
 You can do this by copying the code into a Python file and running it using a Python interpreter.
 Once the program is running, you will be prompted to log in using the username and password specified in the code.